JESS2005/MultiCrafting/README.md

-A terraria mod to see all the items required for a crafting recipe, the relative tree, and create a simple one-step recipe from the base ingredients
+A terraria mod to see all the items required for a crafting recipe, the relative tree, and create a simple one-step recipe from the base ingredients.

 ---
 # To do list